eslint/eslint-release/README.md

 $ eslint-release
 ```

-To run a prerelease, you need to include the release version:
+To run a prerelease, you need to include the prerelease identifier:

 ```
-$ eslint-release 2.0.0-alpha.1
+$ eslint-prerelease alpha
 ```

 You can optionally include the release tool in another Node.js script: